galena100/Transform2020/README.md

 5. When we get some results, maybe even plot using DASH or something flash like that.

 ### Where are we up to?
-Stuck on step 1.
-Trying to get the syntax right for applying the gausian wavelet to the gamma curve.
+Stuck on step 1.  fixed!
+Added more data to repo folder, three holes now instead of 1 and added short spaced density(DENB), caliper(CADE) and sonic(MC2F) logs to the dataset.
+Got code working to generate a plot.
+Yay!

+Now trying to ..
+-generate a strength of boundary defn plot
+-include a lithology log  in the plot
+-genererate a mosiac plot